Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Introduction

 First and foremost, we express our most sincere gratitude to Jim Arthur for sharing with us his approach and thoughts on the subject of \cite{A25} and for having been tremendously influential and inspirational for us.
 We are grateful to Freydoon Shahidi for explaining the historical context of the issues discussed in Section \ref{sec.shahidi}.

-H. Atobe is deeply grateful to Wen-Wei Li for letting him know a key result Corollary A.3.3 in an arXiv version of \cite{KMSW} (which is Corollary \ref{NIOvsAD} in this paper).
-This is the last piece to apply our approach for \cite{A26} to the classical groups.
+H. Atobe is deeply grateful to Wen-Wei Li for bringing the key result, Corollary A.3.3 in an arXiv version of \cite{KMSW} (which is Corollary \ref{NIOvsAD} in this paper), to his attention.
+This was the last piece needed to apply our approach for \cite{A26} to the classical groups.
 We would like to thank Yifeng Liu for suggesting several useful references.

 We are grateful for the hospitality of Kyoto University and the support of Hokkaido University (to Atobe) during our stay 13.05.2023--27.05.2023, which marked the beginning of this project.
 H. Atobe, A. Ichino, A. M\'inguez and S. W. Shin thank \begin{itemize} \item the Korea Institute for Advanced Study; \item the National University of Singapore; \item the JSPS, Kyoto University and the University of Michigan; and \item the University of Michigan and the Korea Institute for Advanced Study, \end{itemize} respectively, for hospitality and excellent working conditions where parts of this work were done.